-Substance Use Disorder (SUD) counseling: The Center for Human Services provides one full-time SUD counselor that works with the incarcerated youth Monday through Friday.
-This counselor conducts one-on-one counseling, assessments, out of custody referrals, attends multidisciplinary team meetings and reintegration meetings to assist the youth with a warm hand-off for counseling opportunities out of custody.
+Substance Use Disorder (SUD) counseling: The Center for Human Services provides two full-time SUD counselors that work with the incarcerated youth Monday through Friday.
+These counselors conduct one-on-one counseling, assessments, out of custody referrals, attend multidisciplinary team meetings and reintegration meetings to assist the youth with a warm hand-off for counseling opportunities out of custody.